- October 16, 2020

 About

-Aquanox Deep Descent is a single player and multiplayer role playing game.
+Aquanox Deep Descent is a role playing game.
 It was developed by Digital Arrow and was released on October 16, 2020.
 It received neutral reviews from players.

 Aquanox Deep Descent is a first person underwater vehicle shooter, in which players control a variety of customizable ships to engage in fierce battles in the dystopian deep sea world of Aqua.
 In the near future the Earth's surface has become uninhabitable.
 What remains of humankind lives in former mining and research stations, deep below the surface of the sea.
 Born and raised in the only wo…

-“The story is so bad a high school student could have written a better one as homework; the combat is incredibly repetitive and boring, weapons are dull, and the only way the designers thought they could make something challenging was to spawn enemy subs right on top of you.”
+“The story is so bad a high school student could have written a better one as homework.
+The combat is incredibly repetitive and boring; weapons are dull, ship designs are okay visually but have very little impact in gameplay.
+The only way the designers thought they could make something challenging was to spawn enemy subs right on top of you while you were already fighting 3 or 4 enemies.”

 Games Like Aquanox Deep Descent